insin/newforms-bootstrap/README.md

 ## Field / Widget Patching

-`BootstrapForm` patches the widgets of certain fields for Bootstrap-compatible output at instance construction time.
+`BootstrapForm` patches the widgets of certain fields for Bootstrap-compatible output.

-`BootstrapForm.render()` will make these changes the first time it renders a form - patching will only affect the form instance it was given.
+These changes will be made the first time it renders a form - patching will only affect the form instance it was given.

 ### `ChoiceField` with `RadioSelect`